brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 7 bht.md

 # Ephesians 1:7 Commentary Help Text

 ## BHT:
-The verse reminds us that our redemption has been secured through the blood of Christ, which is the price paid for our deliverance from sin and its consequences.
-This redemption includes the freedom and forgiveness of sins, as well as the glorious inheritance and eternal life that awaits us as children of God.
-The term forgiveness of sins entails not only the release from the penalty of sin, but also the removal of its pollution and the restoration of a right relationship with God.
-This redemption is a testament to the abundant grace and mercy of God, which is poured out richly upon us.
+Through the blood of Christ, our redemption has been secured, freeing us from the guilt and power of sin.
+It is through the work and suffering of Christ that we have obtained this great benefit.
+This redemption is granted to us according to the abundant overflowings of God's grace, revealing the immeasurable depth of His mercy and favor towards us.

 ## Choicest Commentary Quotes:
 ### Henry Alford: